+Subpart 512.2-Special Requirements for the Acquisition of Commercial Items

+512.203 Procedures for solicitation, evaluation, and award.

-Subpart 512.2-Special Requirements for the Subpart 512.3-Solicitation Provisions and Acquisition of Commercial Items C ontract Clauses for the Acquisition of 512.203 Procedures for solicitation, evaluation, and Commercial Items award.
-512.301 Solicitation provisions and contract class
+Subpart 512.3-Solicitation Provisions and Contract Clauses for the Acquisition of Commercial Items

 512.301 Solicitation provisions and contract clauses for the acquisition of commercial items.
 512.302 Tailoring of provisions and clauses for the acquisition of commercial items.